Cheltenham Secondary College

 Cheltenham Secondary College is a co-educational high school in Cheltenham, Victoria, Australia, catering for students in years 7 to 12.
 The school officially opened in 1959 as 'Cheltenham High School', and then later changed its name to Cheltenham Secondary College.
-The school is most famous for its Windsor-Cheltenham Exchange.
-The exchange in its 55th year is participated by Avenues College in Adelaide and Cheltenham where a range of sports and other activities are played out over a week to see who will win the Exchange Shield, Captains Plate and Exchange Cup.
+The school participates in the Windsor-Cheltenham Exchange, an exchange between Avenues College in Adelaide and Cheltenham where a range of sports and other activities are played out over a week to see who will win the Exchange Shield, Captains Plate and Exchange Cup.

 Facilities

-Below is a list of some of the school's facilities.